List of Bluetooth protocols: Asynchronous connection-oriented logical transport (ACL)

 A connection must be explicitly set up and accepted between two devices before packets can be transferred.

 ACL packets are retransmitted automatically if unacknowledged, allowing for correction of a radio link that is subject to interference.
 For isochronous data, the number of retransmissions can be limited by a flush timeout; but without using L2PLAY retransmission and flow control mode or EL2CAP, a higher layer must handle the packet loss.

 ACL links are disconnected if there is nothing received for the supervision timeout period; the default timeout is 20 seconds, but this may be modified by the master.

 Synchronous Connection-Oriented (SCO) link

 The type of radio link used for voice data.
-A SCO link is a set of reserved time slots on an existing ACL link.
+A SCO link is a set of reserved time slots separated by the SCO interval Tsco which is determined during logical link establishment by the Central device.
 Each device transmits encoded voice data in the reserved timeslot.
 There are no retransmissions, but forward error correction can be optionally applied.
 SCO packets may be sent every 1, 2, or 3 time slots.

-Enhanced SCO (eSCO) links allow greater flexibility in setting up links: they may use retransmissions to achieve reliability, allow for a wider variety of packet types and for greater intervals between packets than SCO, thus increasing radio availability for other links(.)
+Enhanced SCO (eSCO) links allow greater flexibility in setting up links: they may use retransmissions to achieve reliability, allow for a wider variety of packet types and for greater intervals between packets than SCO, thus increasing radio availability for other links.